odin-lang/odin-lang.org/content/docs/install.md

 * Install XCode command-line tools `xcode-select --install`
     * If that command is not found you may need to install XCode from the App Store
-* Note that this release does not come with `wasm-ld` for compiling to WASM, for that you have to install LLVM (wasm-ld ships in that package) as described in the chapter about building from source
+* Note that this release does not come with `wasm-ld` for compiling to WASM, you have to install that separately as described in [the chapter about building from source](#a-note-on-wasm-and-llvm-binaries)
 * Optionally add the Odin folder to your shell's path or symlink the `odin` binary to a folder that is in your shell's path
     * Example for ZSH (from the Odin folder): `echo 'export PATH="/path/to/Odin/folder:$PATH"' >> ~/.zshrc`
     * Note that the compiler executable expects to be next to/in the same folder as the `base`, `core`, and `vendor` folders, you can however set the `ODIN_ROOT` environment variable to override the path to these folders